betoSolares/minij/README.md

 int anotherBase16 = 0x12aE;
 ```

-* A double constant it must be a sequence of digits followed by a point and:
+* A double constant must be a sequence of digits followed by a point and:
     * A sequence of numbers or nothing.
     * An exponential notation with the sign of the exponent.